 More than just a thing of heavenly beauty, roses have far more pedestrian uses for average mortals.
 Modern medical science, since the seventeenth century, has recognized the myriad health benefits of roses—down to their voluptuous hips.
-All forms of the rose, including rose petals, rosewater, essential rose oil and the curvy seed pods called rose hips, have transformative effects on mind, body and spirit.
+All forms of the rose, including petals, rosewater, essential oil and the curvy seed pods called rose hips, have transformative effects on mind, body and spirit.

 Hips Don’t Lie

-First cultivated in Persian gardens, utilized for cooking by the Incas and revered by the Egyptians, roses possess an ancient beauty and symbolism.
+First cultivated in Persian gardens, utilized for cooking by the Incas and revered by the Egyptians, they possess an ancient beauty and symbolism.
 Yet with such wide-ranging benefits for contemporary discomforts and diseases, it’s clear that the humble rose is a viable antidote to the thorns of modern life.